mgaman/PDUlib/README.md

 ### After Encode
 Call *getOverflow* after *Encode*.
 If the result is *true* then there was not enough space in the buffer to create the message.
 This is fatal and the message cannot be sent.
 ### After Decode
-Call *getOveflow* after *Decode*.
+Call *getOverflow* after *Decode*.
 If *true* there was not enough space in the buffer to fully decode the message.
 Calling *getText* will show that part which could be decoded.
 # Development and Debugging
 My development environment is VS Code/PlatformIO on Ubuntu.
 It is basically an Arduino environment which means that while I get some goodies such as Intellisense these are no debugging facilities such as breakpoints and watch.
 As pdulib is pure C++ I had to adopt another strategy to debug the same pdulib sources, but in their desktop environment.
 This is described later.
 ## Arduino Development
+### PlatformIO
-New sketches (projects) are created via PlatformIO which then creates a directory structure of source, include and libray folders.
+New sketches (projects) are created via PlatformIO which then creates a directory structure of source, include and library folders.
 Each sketch has its own libraries so to ensure that every sketch uses the same physical copy of pdulib sources.
 The **createSoftLinks.sh** script achieves this and must be run just once after cloning this workspace from Github.
 If you create a new sketch, edit **createSoftLinks.sh**, add the new sketch and run again.
 Note that PlatformIO, by default, creates a main file called **main.cpp**.
 If you create a new sketch, rename this file to \<sketchname\>.c++.
 The macro **PM**, if set, will place translation tables in flash memory.
-The method of setting this macro is different for PlatformIO and Arduino IDE and is described below.
-### PlatformIO
 To add compiler switches, add the following line to the **platformio.ini** file, **env** section.
 ```
 build_flags = -DPM
 ```
 ### Arduino IDE
+Arduino IDE uses a different directory structure and has different rules for file names.
+Firstly the source files must be in the project root folder and the main file must be named \<sketchname\>.ino.
+Also any files with the suffix cpp will get compiled, hence the reason for renaming **main.cpp** to \<sketchname.c++\>.
+Simply copy src/\<sketchname\>.c++ to the root folder and change the suffix to ino.
+The macro **PM**, if set, will place translation tables in flash memory.
 Edit the **pdu.h** file, uncomment the line to enable PM
 ```
 //#define PM
 ```
-Arduino IDE uses a different directory structure and has different rules for file names.
-Firstly the source files must be in the project root folder and the main file must be named \<sketchname\>.ino.
-Also any files with the suffix cpp will get compiled, hence the reason for naming **main.cpp** to \<sketchname.c++\>.
-Simply copy src/\<sketchname\>.c++ to the root folder and change the suffix to ino.

 ## Desktop Development
 As this is a PlatformIO oriented workspace you cannot directly compile and debug in the VS Code environment.
 First compile externally by invoking **make** from the command line in the pdulib directory.
 Note that the Makefile is configured to include the pdulib sources.
 Once compiled the app can be debugged in normal fashion **Run/Start Debugging** menu of VS Code.
 Don't panic if you get an error message that Debug cannot find a target.
 In the top left hand corner of the screen you will see a green arrow and a drop down list of debug target, select Debug(pdulib) and click the green arrow.
 You are now in a classic C++ debug environment, breakpoints and all.
 # Desktop GSM Modem Setup